 Nevada City, CA — An area guinea pig continued today to chew its timothy hay thoughtfully but seemingly unconcerned about the collapse of the great American experience.
 Sugar Peaches, the male guinea pig owned by 11-year-old Stephanie Jameson of Nevada City, seems content not to get involved in the bitter political discourse that some believe is contributing to the decline of western liberal democracies.

 “Sugar Peaches is happy,” said Miss Jameson as she held the animal snugly in her hands.
 “All he cares about is his hay and carrots.
 When I pick him up, he gets kinda scared like I’m going to eat him.
 But I tell him, ‘No baby, I’m just going to snuggle you.
 I’m not an eagle or like Dad or anything like that.’
 He’s so cute.
 I love him so much.”

-According to Stephanie’s Father Jason Jameson, he wanted to have chickens and other practical things “the family could survive on” if Donald Trump continues on as our President, but they’re not zoned for agriculture and his neighbors are “assholes.”
+According to Stephanie’s Father Jason Jameson, he wanted to have chickens and other practical things “the family could survive on” if Donald Trump continues as our President.
+Still, they’re not zoned for agriculture, and his neighbors are “assholes.”

 As for the young Miss Jameson, she seems unaffected by her father’s preparation.

-“I just love Sugar Peaches.
+“I love Sugar Peaches.
 I like, gave him two names because I couldn’t decide on just one,” said a grinning Miss Jameson.
-“And Dad says sugar is bad for you, so I figured he won’t eat him if I named him that.
+“And Dad says sugar is bad for you, so I figured he wouldn’t eat him if I named him that.
 Look how cute he is.”